GyoniA/AnomalyDetection/README.md

 ### Progress

 Added the CIC-UNSW-NB15 dataset to the project, which is a network traffic dataset with benign and malicious traffic.[[7]](#7)
+Added comparison of the results of the 6 models on the CIC-UNSW-NB15 dataset.
+Notably, the Transformer model performed the best by a very wide margin, the other models might have a problem with this dataset for some reason, as they performed quite poorly, I'll have to investigate this further.

 ### Next week's goals